domeffe/bitcoin-bip-sfqmr/README.md

-BIP: XXX
-Layer: Consensus (soft fork)
-Title: Satoshi-First Quantum Mitigation Roadmap (SF-QMR)
+*BIP: XXX · Layer: Consensus (soft fork) · Title: Satoshi-First Quantum Mitigation Roadmap (SF-QMR) · Author: domeffe · Status: Draft · Type: Standards Track · Created: 2026-03-03 · License: BSD-2-Clause · Version: 1.0*
-Author: domeffe
-Status: Draft
-Type: Standards Track
-Created: 2026-03-03
-License: BSD-2-Clause
-Version: 1.0

 ## Abstract
 This proposal defines a phased transition to neutralize the systemic risk posed by ECDSA (secp256k1) vulnerabilities in the presence of a Cryptographically Relevant Quantum Computer (CRQC).
 It mandates a "Protocol-Level Vaulting" of Satoshi-era outputs (Blocks 0-100k) and a mandatory migration period for pre-2013 legacy outputs.
 Unlike previous "full opt-in" proposals, this BIP (“partial opt-in”) prioritizes network fungibility and the 21M supply integrity over the indefinite validity of obsolete script types.
 Bitcoin must remain immutable only if it stays resistant to cryptographic attacks.